cintiamar/healywonder/README.md

 ##### Index

-Therefore still remained an error :
+Therefore still remained an error: `end tag g dit not match with path`

-* “ End tag a violates nesting rules.”
+I didn't find any information that justified the error pointed out in the HTML checker report.
- from dropdown menu that needs to be understood in order to be fixed.
+**Please see my comments on Unfixed bugs**

 ![html-validator-report](assets/images/readme-file/reports/html-validator-index.png).